Seraph on the Suwanee

 Seraph on the Suwanee is a 1948 novel by African-American novelist Zora Neale Hurston.
 It follows the life of a White woman and the fraught relationship she has with her husband and family.

 The novel is noteworthy for its exploration of "white crackers" in Florida.
-Despite being her only White novel, Hurston's intention was to depict the linguistic and cultural similarities between White and Black people living in the South.
-However, Seraph on the Suwanee has never been well received by African-American critics and scholars, who have often treated the novel as a "contrivance in Hurston's canon".
+Hurston's intention was to depict the linguistic and cultural similarities between White and Black people living in the South; it was her only novel about White characters.
+Seraph on the Suwanee has never been well received by African-American critics and scholars, who have often treated the novel as a "contrivance in Hurston's canon".

-It is Hurston's last published novel, and is the only novel by Hurston about White characters.
-It was written after her publisher rejected two novels about Black characters.
+Hurston's final novel, it was written after her publisher rejected two novels about Black characters.
 She was eventually able to get the novel published by Scribner's.